dovecot/documentation/source/developer_manual/design/indexes/index_file_format_log.rst

 ------------------

-IMAP protocol supports changing both flags and keywords with the same STORE command, but in Dovecot index fiels they are handled separately.
+IMAP protocol supports changing both flags and keywords with the same STORE command, but in Dovecot index fields they are handled separately.

 Flags can be added/removed with ``MAIL_TRANSACTION_FLAG_UPDATE`` while keywords can be added/remove with ``MAIL_TRANSACTION_KEYWORD_UPDATE``.